charroux/rentalservice/k8s/README.md

 This directory contains Kubernetes manifests for the car-rental microservices architecture, optimized for local development with **Kind** (Kubernetes in Docker) and **NGINX Ingress Controller**.

+> 🆕 **NEW: Istio Service Mesh Integration Available!**
+> For advanced features like mTLS, intelligent load balancing, and traffic management, see [README-ISTIO.md](README-ISTIO.md) for the hybrid NGINX Ingress + Istio Gateway architecture.

 ## 🏗️ Architecture Overview

+### Option 1: NGINX Ingress Only (This Guide)
 ```
 Internet/Browser
        │